 - Highest Overall Rates of Cancer

 - Higher Rates of Aggressive Forms of Breast Cancer

 - Higher Rates and Deaths from Prostate Cancer

 - Higher Rates of Cervical Cancer

-In 2017, Moffitt Cancer Center created the George Edgecomb Society (GES) so its members could help address these issues by ensuring equitable health outcomes and the elimination of cancer health disparities among blacks and African Americans.
-Since then, GES members have raised over $603,000 in pledges and donations towards this cause.
+In 2017, Moffitt Cancer Center created the George Edgecomb Society so its donors could help address these issues by ensuring equitable health outcomes and the elimination of cancer health disparities among Blacks and African Americans.
+Since then, this society has raised over $1.7 million in pledges and donations towards this cause.

-Working together with the GES Steering Committee – a passionate group of local community leaders who help inspire continuous support for our cause – members of the George Edgecomb Society:
+Working together with the Steering Committee – a passionate group of local community leaders who help inspire continuous support for our cause – donors of the George Edgecomb Society:

 - ADVOCATE to prevent and cure cancer, as well as eliminate cancer health disparities

 - EDUCATE members on new treatment protocols and research efforts